bstaple1/MTGA_Draft_17Lands/README.md

 - **My sealed card pool is missing after restarting Arena:** Arena creates a new player log after every restart, so you will need to open up your sealed event session log by clicking `File->Open` and selecting the `DraftLog_<Set>_Sealed` file if you want to see your sealed card pool.
 Keep in mind that opening a log file will prevent the application from reading the Arena player log.
 Therefore, if you wish to initiate a new Arena event, you'll need to restart the application.

 - **The tables are displaying a win rate of 0% or NA:** The application will display a card win rate value of 0% or NA if that win rate field has fewer than 500* samples (e.g., GIHWR will be 0% or NA if the number of games in hand is less than 500*).
 Users should consider using the premier draft dataset or downloading a [tier list](https://github.com/bstaple1/MTGA_Draft_17Lands/tree/main/Tools/TierScraper17Lands#tier-list-download-extension) for events that have a low player count.
-  - ***As of September 2023, 17Lands no longer provides win rate data for cards with fewer than 500 samples.**
+  - ***As of September 2023, the 17Lands endpoint no longer provides win rate data for cards with fewer than 500 samples.**

 - **CTRL+G doesn't do anything:** If you're a Mac user, then this shortcut isn't available.
 If you're a Windows user, then you need to run the application as an administrator.